 Meets at noon on Wednesday and Thursday in TC 103.

 The Nursing club aims to support nursing and pre-nursing students at UCC by providing mentoring, volunteer and scholarship opportunities.

-Meets every Friday at noon in Wayne Crooch Hall, room 20.
+Meets on many Fridays at noon in Wayne Crooch Hall, room 10.

 Advisor: Tamra Samson - Contact